NECTOW LAB TEAM

 Undergraduate Student

 Ethan is an undergraduate student in the lab who is planning to major in Biological Sciences at Columbia University.
 He has previously worked worked as a medical volunteer, helping physicians.
-In the Nectow lab, Ethan is interested in characterizing differential expression patterns across the brain in response to various metabolic stimuli.
+In the Nectow lab, Ethan is interested in characterizing the neural circuit architecture responsible for controlling meal size and timing.

 Outside of the lab, Ethan is a fencer, and is part of the senior fencing national team, the junior fencing national team, and the Columbia fencing team.